Math 19000: College Algebra and Trigonometry

 (If you are taking multiple courses outside the math dept. that also require a webassign access code, then Cengage Unlimited may save you money?
 You should then compute what is the best value for your semester.
 If this is the only class with Webassign you are taking this semester, the cheapest option (step 5A) to purchase an access code that I know is the $40 option in the above link.)

-For Fall 2021, the following sections are being offered:
+For Spring 2022, the following sections are being offered:

 |Letter||Instructor||Time & Place|